1958 Wisconsin Supreme Court election: Dieterich

 William H. Dieterich (a 60-year-old lawyer who resided in Hartford, Wisconsin and worked in Milwaukee) was a longtime Wisconsin perennial candidate.
 He had run previous unsuccessful campaigns for statewide office.
 This included five campaigns for state attorney general, running as a Progressive in his first campaigns for that office (1942, and 1944) and as a Republican in his two most recent runs.
 He had twice run for supreme court, running in both 1954 (losing that general election by 19.5-points, 59.76% to 40.24%) and 1956 (losing that general election by 55-points, 77.59% to 22.41%).

 Campaign

 With Dieterich regularly losing statewide elections in the past, and Wisconsin having rarely previously ousted incumbent justices of its state supreme court, most experts discounted Dieterich's chances of unseating Wingert.
-Wingert's campaign did not make major noise during the campaign, which furthered perceptions that the April 1958 elections would a routine outcome and return the incumbent justice to a full term.
-Wingert ran a low-intensity campaign and Dieterich lacked substantial campaign infrastructure, resulting in a hardly-newsworthy campaign ahead of the election result.
+Wingert's campaign did not make major noise during the campaign, which furthered perceptions that the April 1958 elections would see a routine outcome and return the incumbent justice to a full term.
+Wingert ran a low-intensity campaign while Dieterich lacked substantial campaign infrastructure, resulting in a hardly-newsworthy campaign ahead of the election.

 While Wingert lacked name recognition, he enjoyed strong support from nearly all organized forces in the states electoral politics: including the unanticipated endorsements from the main political action organization representing the interestes of trade unions in the state.